sftcd/happykey/README.md

 options in this spec?)

 Main TODOs (possibly in this order) are:
-- I still need to get the NIST curve stuff working in round-trip mode - only have the test vectors working so far
+- a script to test 'em all
 - arbitrary sizes for plain/cipher texts (640kB is a hard limit for now:-)
 - APIs for non single-shot operation (non-existent:-)